Allan A. Swenson: Career

 Following graduation, Swenson became a radio and television writer at WNBC in New York for the Phil Alampi shows.

-Swenson was recruited into Army Intelligence while a Cadet Colonel of the Army ROTC at Rutgers University.
-He served as an Intelligence Officer, holding the rank of captain, during active duty with the 525 MI Group and with the XVIII Airborne Corps during the 1950s.
-From this background, Swenson wrote his Guide to the CIA and Guide to National Security.
+Swenson was recruited into Army Intelligence while serving as a Cadet Colonel of the Army ROTC at Rutgers University.
+He served as an intelligence officer, holding the rank of captain, during active duty with the 525th MI Group and with the XVIII Airborne Corps during the 1950s.
+From this experience, Swenson wrote his Guide to the CIA and Guide to National Security.

 After leaving the military, Swenson became a writer in New York City, working as a copywriter and an account executive for the advertising agencies Albert Sidney Noble and Dancer-Fitzgerald-Sample.
 Swenson formed his own Public Relations Agency in NYC in the 1960s, serving clients including American Cyanamid, Topper Toys, Eastern Airlines, and Shell Chemical.

 During this time, and for more than 25 years, Swenson wrote a gardening column for NEA-United Media which appeared in more than 200 papers nationwide.

-Swenson founded Camp America and created its nationwide Fly In-Camp Out program.
+Swenson founded Camp America and created its nationwide 'Fly In-Camp Out program.
 With outfitters in major cities, his organization enabled families to fly from their home areas, rent van campers or motor homes and explore outdoor America.
 He later sold the organization to Winnebago Industries.

 Based on his ongoing gardening columns, Swenson became an author and wrote more than 50 books published by Doubleday, Random House, McMillan, Penguin and other publishers.
 His series of Plants of the Bible, Herbs of the Bible and Foods Jesus Ate led to his periodic appearance on television programs, including the 700 Club.
-He also wrote the Inflation Fighter’s Victory Garden; Inflation Fighters Preserving Guide; Plan Your Own Landscape; Landscape You Can Eat; and dozens of specialty garden books.
+He also wrote the Inflation Fighter's Victory Garden; Inflation Fighters Preserving Guide; Plan Your Own Landscape; Landscape You Can Eat; and dozens of specialty garden books.
 He also wrote the L.L.
 Bean Canoeing Handbook, which is held by more than 400 libraries around the world.